rickithadi/bigduckmusic.com/src/pages/features/2021-02-18-the-meaning-of-success-kelvin-tan-and-a-never-ending-story.md

 Nevertheless, he doesn’t miss the elitism he observed in different scenes of old, one he recalls from his encounters with certain obstinate members of the metal scene.
 “Someone would say ‘You like Slayer ah?’
 But he doesn’t actually want you to be a Slayer fan, because he wants to be known as being the ‘real’ Slayer fan,” Kelvin elaborates.
 As a result, many were caught in a chase of virtuosic calisthenics as competition – a speed race that Kelvin was grateful that he didn’t get caught up in.

-Kelvin makes his disdain for that mindset clear.  guitar ability is evident – demonstrated aplenty on both his performances and albums, like 2016's *[Where the Real Lions Are ….](https://open.spotify.com/album/12VZBcvkrzJsE3sxVd27UN?si=vnHRf8I3RZ-fb80jeYIi-w).* But he is quick to emphasise the importance of songwriting and musicality, something he believes that the chops-obsessed scene he grew up in greatly lacked.
+Kelvin makes his disdain for that mindset clear.
+Without doubt, his guitar ability is evident – demonstrated aplenty on both his performances and albums, like 2016's *[Where the Real Lions Are ….](https://open.spotify.com/album/12VZBcvkrzJsE3sxVd27UN?si=vnHRf8I3RZ-fb80jeYIi-w).* But he is quick to emphasise the importance of songwriting and musicality, something he believes that the chops-obsessed scene he grew up in greatly lacked.
 “I’m glad for my diverse musical upbringing.
 It allows me to shred if I wanna shred, but there’s no point if it isn’t musical,” he says.

 "I think it’s tied to the academic system here in Singapore, that culture of competitiveness.”
 Distilling that experience into advice for new, aspiring musicians, he emphasises the importance of knowing one’s agenda with music.
 “Are you doing it for the music itself?
 For the glamour?
 Or something else?
 Whatever it is, don’t be pretentious about it.”